1999 ACC men's basketball tournament

-The 1999 Atlantic Coast Conference men's basketball tournament took place from March 4–7 in Charlotte, North Carolina, at the second Charlotte Coliseum.
+The 1999 Atlantic Coast Conference men's basketball tournament took place from March 4 to 7 in Charlotte, North Carolina, at the second Charlotte Coliseum.
 Duke won the championship game over North Carolina.
 It was the first of an unprecedented five consecutive ACC Tournament championships.
 Duke's championship followed a perfect 16–0 record in conference play.
 Elton Brand of Duke was tournament MVP.